keegoid/qc/README.md

 # Quick Config

-Quickly configures a fresh install of [Ubuntu 16.04.1 LTS 64-bit][xx] on a workstation.
+Quickly configures a fresh install of [Ubuntu 16.10 64-bit][yy] on a workstation.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->